No matter how we call remote work - telecommuting, offshore work or outsourcing, it’s rapidly gaining ground all over the world.

 The tool appears as a board with tickets, enabling users to interact within the team and with a client, to set deadlines, assign other members to a task.
 Also, cards provide a possibility to attach documents and files and commenting on them.

-Jira is both web-based and on-premise project tracking tool fitting for software development teams of all sizes.
+Jira is both a web-based and on-premise project tracking tool fitting for software development teams of all sizes.
 Jira has recently added such Agile options as Scrum and Kanban board, and other critical features like burndown charts.
 The tool provides access to many support options such as online documentation, interactive walk-through, video-training guides, and many more.

 Wrike is a popular project management software for teams of various sizes, starting with a free version for 5 users.
 It allows task management, custom dashboards, cloud storage, file sharing, a spreadsheet view, and other functionality.